pylNeuralNet/gnn-link_prediction-cora/README.md

 # implement your contribution
 # (from root)
-git add -A # or each file that you want to stage separately git status # optional - to verify if you added the right files git commit # then edit commit message, in vsc a new window pops out.
+git add -A # or each file that you want to stage separately.
+Do not add the data/Cora or any other dataset! git status # optional - to verify if you added the right files git commit # then edit commit message, in vsc a new window pops out.
 The title should be a concise slogan of the change, description should detail for example features, what they do and what for git push origin yourBranch